 Election night at Kalshi HQ

-Inside Kalshi’s quiet Manhattan office on election night, co-founder Tarek Mansour showed how his fast-growing prediction market is calling races faster than the media.
+Inside Kalshi’s office on election night, CEO Tarek Mansour showed me how his fast-growing prediction market is calling races faster than the media.

 At 8 p.m. on election night in New York City, I arrived at an unmarked office building in the Meatpacking District.